lzenner/mptweaks/mptweaks/readme.mptweaks.english.txt

 * Bubb for discovering the reason why mobs don't normally follow through exits in a multiplayer session ^ CamDawg for his help with INNER_ACTION and SOURCE_RES
 * jastey: for everything you've done and continue to do. :)
+* Grammarsalad: for idea for allowing a spell to override mobs ability to pass
 * lynx: for help with using LastTrigger
+* kjeron: for help with long area names
 * The folks at The Gibberlings Three forums: for never failing to answer my many many questions

 ------------------------------------------------------------------------